 What is a peanut allergy?

-A peanut allergy is a reaction that occurs when your body mistakenly identifies peanuts as harmful substances.
-When you eat peanuts or food containing peanuts, your immune system—the body's natural defense system that fights infections and diseases—overreacts and can cause a serious, even life-threatening response.
+A peanut allergy is a reaction that occurs when your body mistakenly identifies peanuts as a harmful substance.
+When you eat peanuts or food that contains peanuts, your body's immune system overreacts.
+This can cause a serious response and even can cause death.

+It's not clear why peanuts trigger a reaction in some people.
 An allergic reaction occurs when your immune system overreacts and releases chemicals, including histamine, into your blood.
-These chemicals can affect different tissues in the body, such as the skin, eyes, nose, airways, intestinal tract, lungs, and blood vessels.
-It's not clear why peanuts trigger this response in some people.
+These chemicals can affect different tissues in the body.
+These include the skin, eyes, nose, airways, intestinal tract, lungs, and blood vessels.

 What are the symptoms?